CoderHam/VideoSimilarity/multiple_methods/caption_generation/README.md

 ## Network Architecture

 Word embeddings + Video features both go into a GRU and a caption is generated for every video.

+## Running the script

+* Get the videos and captions from MSVR wesbite
+* Extract the features using the extract_features.py script in the spatio_temporal folder of this repo
+* Run Caption_Generator.py

+## Caution

+* Change the batch size to fit on your machine accordingly
+* Ensure the right versions of CUDA, cudnn are installed to be able to run with the listed keras and tensorflow version

 ## TO DO